The house with no rooms

 Rietveld Schroder House, Utrecht, Netherlands

-On first glance, it looks strange.
+At first glance, it looks strange.
 That’s because it is essentially one open space (apart from the toilet and bathroom).

-There are beds in the corners which have a direct view to the dining table and the other beds.
+There are beds in the corners which have a direct view of the dining table and the other beds.
 There’s no clear sense of where the living area stops and the sleeping areas begin.

 In fact, it seems like they can be one and the same.